ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/2nd Level/Sludge Shield.md

 - **Spell**:
 	- As a reaction to a target within range getting hit, you create a shield out of [[Abomination Matter]] to quickly protect a target from incoming damage.
 The shield absorbs incoming damage, up to 20 damage, and dissipates after 1 round.
 If the shield is dealt more damage that it can absorb, the remaining damage is dealt to the target.
 - **Upcasting**:
-	- You may upcast this spell.
+	- You may upcast this psycast.
 For every 15 psyfocus spent above the normal cost for this spell, the shield lasts 1 turn longer and absorbs 20 more damage.